 Third bankruptcy: If you are filing for bankruptcy for a third time, you will not be eligible for an automatic discharge.
-Your trustee in bankruptcy will apply to the courts to hear your request for discharge and your file will be reviewed by the courts, which will set certain conditions for your discharge.
+Your Trustee will apply to the courts to hear your request for discharge and your file will be reviewed by the courts, which will set certain conditions for your discharge.
 These conditions could involve a bankruptcy period of at least 24 months if there is no surplus income, or 36 months if the bankrupt has surplus income.

 Can a discharge from bankruptcy be opposed?

-It is possible for your discharge to be opposed by a creditor, your trustee or the Superintendent of Bankruptcy.
+It is possible for your discharge to be opposed by a creditor, your Trustee or the Superintendent of Bankruptcy.
 This usually happens if you have not fulfilled your duties during the bankruptcy process, including:

 Failing to pay the required payments